lisahamm/lisahamm.github.io/source/_posts/2015-03-24-creating-a-postgresql-database.markdown

 ### Working with tables

 Once you have a database with a table, the next logical step would be to add a column.
-To do so, type: `alter table table_name add column column_name data_type;`.
+To do so, type: `ALTER TABLE table_name ADD COLUMN column_name DATA_TYPE;`.
 For instance, lets say I want to add a column to store names in my "test" table created above.
 This would be accomplished by the following code:

 ```
-alter table test add column name text;
+ALTER TABLE test ADD COLUMN name TEXT;
 ```
 Likewise, adding a second column to the "test" table to store email addresses would be accomplished by the following code:

 ```
-alter table test add column email text;
+ALTER TABLE test ADD COLUMN email TEXT;
 ```

 Alternatively, a table can be created with columns in one step as opposed to creating a table, then adding columns, one by one.
 The "test" table from above could also be created in the following way: